CynicalCypher/CynicalCypher.github.io/_posts/2021-04-12-Nahamcon2021-Backdoor.md

 ![](/images/CTFs/NahamCon2021/Backdoor/passwd_shadow.png)

 So we see that an admin account exists but we don't have any passwords here.
-Continuing to look around /etc I noticed the OS release which I thought might hold some useful information on what we were dealing with.
+Continuing to look around /etc I noticed the os-release file which I thought might hold some useful information on what we were dealing with.

 ![](/images/CTFs/NahamCon2021/Backdoor/os_release.png)